hi-ro-to/FastScrollingCollectionView/README.md

 ## 9. Use fixed size for cell (Avoid using Self-Sizing Cells)

-We expect processing reduction of Self-Sizing Cells if we use fixed size for cells.
+We expect reducing the processing of Self-Sizing Cells if we use fixed size for cells.

 ```
 override func preferredLayoutAttributesFitting(_ layoutAttributes: UICollectionViewLayoutAttributes) -> UICollectionViewLayoutAttributes {